Skip to content

 Content Group

-Our assisted dying public engagement project is supported by a Content Group.
+Our assisted dying public engagement project was supported by a Content Group.

-Distinct from the Advisory Board (who provide oversight on the overall project process and planning), the Content Group’s role is to support the project team to ensure overall the evidence, content, and stimulus materials presented to the Citizens’ Jury and to survey respondents, is balanced, accurate, and accessible.
-They also advise on the range of speakers for the Citizens’ Jury.
+Distinct from the Advisory Board (who provide oversight on the overall project process and planning), the Content Group’s role was to support the project team to ensure overall the evidence, content, and stimulus materials presented to the Citizens’ Jury and to survey respondents, is balanced, accurate, and accessible.
+They also advised on the range of speakers for the Citizens’ Jury.

-Our Content Group members have been selected on the basis of their professional backgrounds and/or published work on the subject, and the group as a whole represents a broad range of views on assisted dying.
+All Content Group members were selected on the basis of their professional backgrounds and/or published work on the subject, and the group as a whole represents a broad range of views on assisted dying.

 Richard Huxtable